Good Faith Compliance

 DHITL Oversight Support

-DHITL — Distributed Human-in-the-Loop oversight strengthens the human review layer.
+DHITL — Distributed Human-in-the-Loop oversight — strengthens the human review layer.

+It helps ensure AI oversight is not symbolic.
 A human in the loop must have authority to review, question, stop, correct, or escalate before AI output becomes action.

 DHITL helps define:

-Who reviews AI outputs
+who reviews AI outputs

-What must be reviewed
+what must be reviewed

-When escalation is required
+when escalation is required

-Who has halt authority
+who has halt authority

-What must be documented
+what must be documented

-How oversight responsibility is distributed
+how oversight responsibility is distributed

 The principle is simple: